Four More Shots Please!

 Four More Shots Please! is an Indian comedy-drama streaming television series on Amazon Prime Video directed by Anu Menon and Nupur Asthana.
 The series follows the story of four unapologetically flawed women (two in their 30s and two in their early 20s) as they live, love, make mistakes and discover what really makes them tick through friendship and shots of tequila in millennial Mumbai.
-The series is Amazon Prime Video's first all-women-protagonist Indian original starring Sayani Gupta, Bani J, Kirti Kulhari, and Maanvi Gagroo.
+The series is Amazon Prime Video's first all-women-protagonist Indian original starring Kirti Kulhari, Sayani Gupta, Bani J, and Maanvi Gagroo.

 Reviewers have referred to the show as a desi version of Sex and the City.
 The first season was one of the top three most-watched Amazon Original Series from India in 2019, and season two was called "the most-watched Indian show on the platform" in May 2020.
 Shortly after season 2 was released, Amazon announced that season 3 was in the works.
-Season 3 premiered on October 21, 2022.
-The show has been renewed for a fourth and final season.
+Season 3 premiered on 21 October 2022.
+The final season premiered on 19 December 2025.